Mergevos/cluckin-bell-flags/README.md

 # cluckin-bell-flags

 Include made by Cluckin-Bell organization.
-This include brings you up to 20 and more flags, but currently there are 2.
+This include brings you up to 20 and more flags

 # Installation